 Pizzeria Paradiso will open its fifth location in the Washington, D.C. neighborhood of Spring Valley Monday, December 3.
-The new restaurant, open at 11 a.m., will follow in the chain’s storied tradition of Neapolitan-style pizza and is Ruth Gresser’s latest pizza venue.
+The new restaurant, opening at 11 a.m., will follow in the chain’s storied tradition of Neapolitan-style pizza and is Ruth Gresser’s latest pizza venue.
 Beverage Director Drew McCormick brings a beer program that will be front and center at the new Spring Valley Pizzeria Paradiso, with 14 rotating taps and a sizable selection of bottled beers.
 The 179-unit restaurant will boast a beer program that includes two options from six of D.C.’s breweries, and also a cider offering.

 Beer selections include:

 - Brau Pils and Sugar Leaf Hazy IPA from DC Brau,

 - Barch 500 and Lovely Nomad from Atlas Brew Works,